Camp Calvin Information

 Campers sleep on bunk beds and all cabins have easy access to showers and restroom facilities.

 Yes!
-We encourage you to invite your friends, and now we have much more room for you to do so!
+We encourage you to invite your friends to also register!
 Camp is also a great time to make

 new friends, so you can always come on your own!